MicrosoftDocs/biztalk-docs/biztalk/core/adapter-registration-file.md

 # Adapter Registration File
 After the custom adapter code has been successfully built it must be registered with [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
 You do this by updating the registry with the appropriate adapter settings.
 You can manually write a registry file, but this is prone to errors due to the preciseness and complexity of the information that you need to enter.
 A better decision is to run the Adapter Registry Wizard.
 The Adapter Registry Wizard gives you all the same options as creating a registry file from scratch, and reduces the likelihood of errors in the file.
 For more information about the Adapter Registry Wizard, see [Adapter Registry Wizard](../core/adapter-registry-wizard.md).

- The StaticAdapterManagement.reg file and DynamicAdapterManagement.reg file are located at *\<drive\>*:\Program Files\Microsoft [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)]\SDK\Samples\AdaptersDevelopment\File Adapter.
+ The StaticAdapterManagement.reg file and DynamicAdapterManagement.reg file are located at *\<drive\>*:\Program Files\Microsoft BizTalk Server\SDK\Samples\AdaptersDevelopment\File Adapter.
 When you run one of these files (you can double-click it or right-click it and and select **Merge**), it registers the sample file adapter with the registry and installs the assembly into the global assembly cache.
 To register your custom adapter the best option is to create a new registry file by using the Adapter Registry Wizard.
 If your custom static adapter is similar to the sample adapter, and you decide to modify the existing registry file instead, open and modify the following properties in the StaticAdapterManagement.reg file:

 -   **Constraints**